debrouxl/ExtGraph/src/demos/readme.txt

          (tilemap engine demo 5)
 demo25 - test program for low level tilemap engine functions: tile functions
          (tilemap engine demo 6)
 demo26 - kernel-based (!!
-AFAIK the only kernel-based program from TICT ;-) !!) bench
+AFAIK the only kernel-based program from TICT since AMS native
-         program old graphlib vs. ExtGraph.
-Everything was made so that Genlib can easily be added demo27 - test program for sprite arbitrary angle rotation functions
+         became a usable option ;-) !!) bench program old graphlib vs. ExtGraph.
+         Everything was made so that Genlib can easily be added (graphlib is known not to be fast compared to ExtGraph) demo27 - test program for sprite arbitrary angle rotation functions demo28 - clipped sprite version of demo6